Degree and Graduation Information (Graduate)

 Minimum Degree Credit Requirements to Graduate

-All graduate degree programs at UW-Whitewater require at least 30 graduate units distributed according to the requirements of the individual programs.
-The minimum unit requirements and unit distribution for specific degree programs are stated in this catalog under program descriptions.
+All graduate degree programs at UW-Whitewater require at least 30 graduate credits distributed according to the requirements of the individual programs.
+The minimum credit requirements and credit distribution for specific degree programs are stated in this catalog under program descriptions.

 At least half of the graduate work in a degree program and at least half of the work in an emphasis within the program must be completed in courses numbered 700 or higher.
 In addition, a grade point average of at least 3.00 (B) overall in the graduate work taken toward the degree, as well as in all the graduate work taken in the student’s emphasis, is required for graduation.